Devolution in the United Kingdom: Scotland

 Harold Wilson's Labour government set up a Royal Commission on the Constitution in 1969, which reported in 1973 to Edward Heath's Conservative government.
-The Commission recommended the formation of a devolved Scottish assembly, but was not implemented.
+The Commission recommended the formation of a devolved Scottish assembly, but this was not implemented.
 Support for the SNP reached 30% in the October 1974 general election, with 11 SNP MPs being elected.
 In 1978 the Labour government passed the Scotland Act which legislated for the establishment of a Scottish Assembly, provided the Scots voted for such in a referendum.
 However, the Labour Party was bitterly divided on the subject of devolution.
 An amendment to the Scotland Act that had been proposed by Labour MP George Cunningham, who shortly afterwards defected to the newly formed Social Democratic Party (SDP), required 40% of the total electorate to vote in favour of an assembly.
 Despite officially favouring it, considerable numbers of Labour members opposed the establishment of an assembly.
 This division contributed to only a narrow 'Yes' majority being obtained, and the failure to reach Cunningham's 40% threshold.
 The 18 years of Conservative government, under Margaret Thatcher and then John Major, saw strong resistance to any proposal for devolution for Scotland, and for Wales.

 In response to Conservative dominance, in 1989 the Scottish Constitutional Convention was formed encompassing the Labour Party, Liberal Democrats and the Scottish Green Party, local authorities, and sections of "civic Scotland" like Scottish Trades Union Congress, the Small Business Federation and Church of Scotland and the other major churches in Scotland.
 Its purpose was to devise a scheme for the formation of a devolution settlement for Scotland.
-The SNP decided to withdraw as independence was not a constitutional option countenanced by the convention.
+The SNP decided to withdraw, as independence was not a constitutional option countenanced by the convention.
 The convention produced its final report in 1995.
 In May 1997, the Labour government of Tony Blair was elected with a promise of creating devolved institutions in Scotland.
 In late 1997, a referendum was held which resulted in a "yes" vote.

 The newly created Scottish Parliament (as a result of the Scotland Act 1998) has powers to make primary legislation in all areas of policy which are not expressly 'reserved' for the UK Government and parliament such as national defence and international affairs.
-Note that 76% of Scotland's revenue and 36% of its spending are 'reserved'.
+76% of Scotland's revenue and 36% of its spending are 'reserved'.
 Devolution for Scotland was justified on the basis that it would make government more representative of the people of Scotland.
 It was argued that the population of Scotland felt detached from the Westminster government (largely because of the policies of the Conservative governments led by Margaret Thatcher and John Major).
-Critics however point out that the Scottish Parliament’s power is on most measures surpassed by the parliaments of regions or provinces within federations, where regional and national parliaments are each sovereign within their spheres of jurisdiction.
+Critics however point out that the Scottish Parliament's power is on most measures surpassed by the parliaments of regions or provinces within federations, where regional and national parliaments are each sovereign within their spheres of jurisdiction.